 - What is your marketing message?
 What you say to customers at least initially has to be carefully crafted to encourage a response.
 Your marketing message needs to be just right.
 If you think about it, in developed markets deodorants are rarely marketed with the message that you stink.
 In contrast, in emerging markets that is the message that works as the market is in the early stages.

 Business models are never static and need constant refining to keep up with changes.
-Asking these seven questions on a regular basis and working on better answers can help a business stay ahead.
+Asking these seven questions on a regular basis and working on better answers can help your business stay ahead.